 The Strategic Priorities define what we must implement well within each Pillar in order to support effective instruction and achieve our aspirational Goals for student success.
-The priorities represent the infrastructure essential for achieving our our schools' most important function.
-Pillar A promotes a personalized instructional system that responds to each student's needs.
+The priorities represent the infrastructure essential for achieving our aims.

 The Four Pillars - the means to the ends - are the building blocks of what we must do well to achieve the outcomes for students.
 Together, they define the capabilities we need and must develop continuously to strengthen instructional effectiveness and organizational infrastructure.